Koxinga: Resistance to the Qing

 By 1650, Koxinga was strong enough to establish himself as the head of the Zheng family.
-He pledged allegiance to the Yongli Emperor of Southern Ming.
+He pledged allegiance to the Yongli Emperor of Southern Ming, who created him Prince of Yanping.
 The Yongli Emperor was fleeing from the Manchus with a motley court and hastily assembled army.
 Despite one fruitless attempt, Koxinga was unable to do anything to aid the last Ming emperor.
 Instead, he decided to concentrate on securing his own position on the southeast coast.

 Koxinga had a series of military successes in 1651 and 1652 that increased the Qing government's anxiety over the threat he posed.
 Zheng Zhilong wrote a letter to his son from Beijing, presumably at the request of the Shunzhi Emperor and the Qing government, urging his son to negotiate with the Manchurians.
 The long series of negotiations between Koxinga and the Qing dynasty lasted until November 1654.
 The negotiations ultimately failed.
 The Qing government then appointed Prince Jidu (son of Jirgalang) to lead an attack on Koxinga's territory after this failure.

 On 9 May 1656, Jidu's armies attacked Kinmen (Quemoy), an island near Xiamen that Koxinga had been using to train his troops.
 Partly as a result of a major storm, the Manchus were defeated, and they lost most of their fleet in the battle.
 Koxinga had sent one of his naval commanders to capture Zhoushan island prior to Jidu's attack, and now that the Manchus were temporarily without an effective naval force in the Fujian area, Koxinga was free to send a huge army to Zhoushan, which he intended to use as a base to capture Nanjing.